benjystanton/benjystanton.github.io/_posts/2018-11-07-good-coffee-in-places-we-go-for-meetings-and-user-research.md

 categories: nablopomo
 ---

-<p class="lede">Sometimes you want a Greggs, but sometimes you want a good, independent, artisanal coffee shop.
+<p class="lede">Sometimes you want a Greggs, but sometimes you want a good, independent, specialty coffee shop.
 Greggs are easy to find, but good coffee shops are more tricky.</p>

 ***

 ## Our (mostly [Andy's](https://twitter.com/mr_dudders)) list of coffee shops

-This list is curated by the folks at [ONS digital publishing](https://digitalblog.ons.gov.uk/), and other friendly digital people.
+This list is curated by the folks at [ONS digital publishing](https://digitalblog.ons.gov.uk/), and other nice digital people.

 {% include pairs.html list=site.data.good-coffee-in-places-we-go-for-meetings-and-user-research %}